Skip to Main Content

 All of my characters are based on insects and animals and their adventures.
 Once I have decided on which insects or animals I want to use, I begin crafting a detailed character study.

-I try not to use names in the same story which sound too similar, as this can confuse younger children.
+I try not to use names in the same story that sound too similar, as this can confuse younger children.
 I don't have to worry about how old my characters are as the frequency of their voice will indicate this.

 I think about what their relationships are with the other characters in the story.
 Are they great friends or rivals?
 I think about how they may think!
 I try to get to know my character’s strengths and weaknesses, attitudes, personality, and special talents.
 I make a list of each character and their characteristics and by the time I write the story, I know exactly who they are and how to write them.